telosnetwork/telos-oracle-scripts/README.md

 ## Configure

-The values configured in the sample are for testnet, change to mainnet where appropriate
+The values configured in the sample below are for testnet, change to `config.yml.sample.mainnet` if appropriate

 ```
-cp config.yml.sample config.yml
+cp config.yml.sample.testnet config.yml
 vi config.yml
 ```